FilOzone/filecoin-services-payments/docs/payments-gas-benchmarks.md

 - These values represent the true cost users and operators pay on Filecoin FVM, including all protocol overhead.
 - Gas costs can slightly vary based on contract state, network congestion (base fee), and operation complexity.
+- These benchmarks were measured on 2025-07-17, with [this payments contract version](https://github.com/FilOzone/filecoin-services-payments/releases/tag/deployed%2Fcalibnet%2F0x0E690D3e60B0576D01352AB03b258115eb84A047.
+Results may vary with different contract versions or network conditions.